jcamposforner/jcamposforner.github.io/_posts/2025-11-14-coordinate-transformation-heading-estimation-measurements.md

 These coordinates transformations is the gap between what each sensors see and what we need to know to navigate, track and making decisions.
-Without them, each sensor observation is isolated in his own frame and we cannot make any of this.
+Without them, each sensor observation is isolated in his own frame, and we cannot make any of this.

 Think of it this way: